-82 Enrollment by Raclat/Ethnic Category.
-Provide numbers of undergraduate students for each of the following categories as of the institution's official fail reporting date or as of October 15, 2009.
-Include international students only in the category.
-"Nonresident aliens".
-Complete the "Total Undergraduates column only if you cannot provide data for the first two columns.
+B2 Enrollment by Racial/Ethnic Category.
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2010.
+Include international students only in the category "Nonresident aliens."
+Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
+Report as your institution reports to IPEDS: persons who are Hispanic/Latino should be reported only on the Hispanic/Latino line, not under any race, and persons who are non-Hispanic/Latino multi-racial should be reported only under "Two or more races "

-column only if you cannot provide data for the mat two columns.

-B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree-
+B2 Degree-Seeking First-Time First Year Degree-Seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree- seeking)

-B2 Nonresident aliens 4 30 36
+B2 Nonresident aliens 7 36

-B2 Black, non-Hispanic 36 252 269
+B2 Hispanic/Latino 184 838

+B2 Black or African American, non-Hispanic/Latino 39 288

+B2 White, non-Hispanic/Latino 821 5,161

-B2 American Indian or Alaska Native 10 52 54
+B2 American Indian or Alaska Native, non-

+Hispanic/Latino 9 65

+B2 Asian, non-Hispanic/Latino 44 349

-B2 Asian or Pacific Islander 65 327 345
+B2 Native Hawaiian or other Pacific Islander, non-

-B2 Hispanic 138 696 711

-B2 White, non-Hispanic 782 4,922 5,079
+Hispanic/Latino 0 0

+B2 Two or more races, non-Hispanic/Latino 33 62

-B2 Race/ethnicity unknown 62 407 426
+B2 Race and/or ethnicity unknown 19 325

-B2 TOTAL 1,097 6,686 6,920
+B2 TOTAL 1,156 7,124 0

+Persistence

-Persistence B3 Number of degrees awarded from July 1, 2008 to June 30, 2009
+B3 Number of degrees awarded from July 1, 2009 to June 30, 2010

+20

-B3 Certificate/diploma
+B 3 Certificate/diploma

 B 3 Associate degrees

-B3 Bachelor's degrees 1225
+B 3 Bachelor's degrees 1226

 B 3 Postbachelor's certificates

-B3 Master's degrees 531
+B 3 Master's degrees 496

 B 3 Post-Master's certificates

-B3 Doctoral degrees - research/scholarship 5
+B 3 Doctoral degrees -

+research/scholarship 9

-B3 Doctoral degrees - professional practice 5
+B 3 Doctoral degrees - professional

+practice 8

-B3 Doctoral degrees - other
+B 3 Doctoral degrees - other

+Graduation Rates

-Graduation Rates The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection
+The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).
+For complete instructions and definitions of data elements, see the IPEDS GRS instructions and glossary on the 2010 Web-based survey.